-• TVM CLASSIC: Enables the display to be setup like a classic TVM display, as described on page 117.
+• TVM CLASSIC: Enables the display to be setup like a classic TVM display, as described on page 120.

-- DATA ANALYZER: Enables the Data Analyzer display, as described on page 119.
-The menu item is not accessible without the TVM-VTM-AAP or TVM-40 option. - TIMING CUSTOM: Enables the Custom Timing Display, as described on page 127. - WFM/VEC ONLY: Enables the Waveform and Vector to only be displayed, as described on page 127.
+- DATA ANALYZER: Enables the Data Analyzer display, as described on page 122.
+The menu item is not accessible without the TVM-VTM-AAP or TVM-40 option. - TIMING CUSTOM: Enables the Custom Timing Display, as described on page 131. - WFM/VEC ONLY: Enables the Waveform and Vector to only be displayed, as described on page 132. - 3Gbs WFM/VEC: For best monitoring of the 3Gbs signal (this menu item is not accessible without the TVM-VTM-3GB option).